The class of the Prym-Brill-Noether divisor: Introduction

 where the norm map sends a line bundle $L \in \textrm{Pic}(\widetilde{C})$ to $\wedge^2\pi_*L \otimes \eta$.
 Equivalently, it sends a line bundle $\OO_{\widetilde{C}}(D)$ to $\OO_C(\pi_*D)$ for every divisor $D$ on $\widetilde{C}$.

 These Prym-Brill-Noether loci can be understood as Brill-Noether loci on $\widetilde{C}$ that take into account the involution $\iota\colon \widetilde{C} \rightarrow \widetilde{C}$ associated to the double cover $\pi\colon \widetilde{C}\rightarrow C$.
-The expected dimension of the Prym-Brill-Noether locus $V^r(C,\eta)$ is $g- 1-\frac{r(r+1)}{2}$ and first appeared in \cite{Welters} as a way to understand the singularities of the Prym varieties.
+These loci were introduced in \cite{Welters} to understand the singularities of Prym varieties, particularly by computing the expected dimension and describing the smooth locus of $V^r(C,\eta)$.
 Subsequently, it was shown that for a generic $(C,\eta)$, the locus $V^r(C,\eta)$ has the expected dimension, see \cite{Bertram}, \cite{SchwarzPrym} and is irreducible when $g >\frac{r(r+1)}{2} + 1$, see \cite{DebarreLefschetz}.
 Viewing $V^r(C,\eta)$ as a Lagrangian degeneracy locus, De Concini and Pragacz computed the virtual class of this locus in the Prym variety, see \cite{DeConciniPragacz}.

 In recent years, two perspectives on the study of Prym-Brill-Noether loci arose.
 On one hand, the tropical geometry approach was used to provide another proof for the dimension estimate of $V^r(C,\eta)$, along with many other properties, see \cite{tropicalPBN-4authors}, \cite{tropicalPBN-Len_Ulirsch}, \cite{JensenPaynesurvey} and the references therein.
 On the other hand, the moduli theory approach was used to understand the birational geometry of $\cR_g$ for small values of $g$, see \cite{FarVerNikulin}.
 Moreover, for $g = \frac{r(r+1)}{2} +1$, it was shown in \cite{BudPrymIrr} that the universal Prym-Brill-Noether locus